simonebraga/middleware_technologies_2022/projectA/documentation.md

 ## Design choices

-This section contains an explanation of what led to the choice of every involved technology, as long as a summary of the reasoning for which other technologies have been excluded.

 ### Spark for data processing

 The back-end module is a Java application developed using Spark.
 Since there are no guarantees on the amount of incoming data, it was necessary to build a flexible system capable of handling two extreme cases: